El Servicio Nacional de Migraciones en este momento está realizando una PRUEBA TÉCNICA de su sitio web.

 • For permits applied for within the country, in case of favorable qualification of the application, you will receive an email notification indicating that you must enter the application to access the link of the TGR portal, for the respective payment.

-• For cases that were applied for prior to May 14, 2023, through the Portal de Trámites Digitales or the Clasificador N°8, Correo Central Santiago, and also in the case of favorable qualification of the application, you will receive an email notification to download the money order and then proceed to pay the respective fees.
+• For cases that were applied for prior to May 14, 2023, through the Portal de Trámites Digitales or the Clasificador N°8, Correo Central Santiago.
+Also in the case of favorable qualification of the application, you will receive an email notification to download the money order and then proceed to pay the respective fees.
 These fees can be paid at any commercial bank or ServiEstado.

 Important!